monkeyspot/koala-injection/README.md

 ## License

-koala-injection is available under the MIT license.
+KoalaInjection is available under the MIT license.
 See the LICENSE file for more info.